-The Internal Revenue Service has over the past fifteen years greatly increased its enforcement efforts in the tax-advantaged financing arena.
+The Internal Revenue Service has in recent years greatly increased its enforcement efforts in the tax-advantaged financing arena.
 Arthur has worked with his public finance colleagues to develop an efficient and effective approach to handling federal tax enforcement audits of tax-advantaged bonds.

 Representation of a state-level bond bank in the development of a senior-subordinate financing structure for the issuance of over $2.5 billion in bonds to fund loans to local governments for a wide array of infrastructure projects.